 4. Tie Everything Together With a Color Scheme

 Once you have an idea of what colors you'll be wearing in your engagement shoot, consider how that color will translate throughout the entire album.
 You want to create synergy, rather than have the final result look like a jumbled collection of images.
-"For example, if you love light blue, you can wear this as a dress or a jumpsuit," says NYC-based celebrity fashion stylist Kimmie Smith.
+"For example, if you love light blue, you can wear this as a dress or a jumpsuit," says Kimmie Smith, a celebrity fashion stylist in New York City.
 Then have your partner incorporate the same hue in a later look during the shoot to tie everything together without being overly matchy-matchy.

 5. Incorporate at Least One Accessory

 Accessories, such as a stylish scarf or chunky necklace, can lend oomph to any engagement look.
 Plus, they're easy to slip on and off, which means you'll be able to style a variety of looks.
-"Adding in at least one accessory per outfit for the ladies, and wearing layers of clothing for the guys, are two things that photograph well because it adds more visual interest to their looks and, as a result, to the images we create together," explains Kelsy McCartney of the McCartneys in Wausau, Wisconsin.
+"Adding in at least one accessory per outfit for the ladies, and wearing layers of clothing for the guys, are two things that photograph well because it adds more visual interest to their looks and, as a result, to the images," explains Kelsy McCartney of the McCartneys in Wisconsin.

 6. Opt for Classic Rather Than Trendy Looks

-You may love that black-and-white maxi dress now, but next year you may only be reminded of a referee or jailbird when you see yourself in head-to-toe stripes.
-"I always recommend looks that will remain timeless, rather than outfits that could make your images feel dated a few years down the road," says D'Onofrio.
+You may love that black-and-white maxi dress now, but next year you may only be reminded of a referee when you see yourself in head-to-toe stripes.
+"I always recommend looks that will remain timeless, rather than outfits that could make your images feel dated a few years down the road," D'Onofrio says.

 7. Stick With Two Outfits